 "the raw thrashing of rustic instrumentation treads alongside mercurial, abstract electronics, forging a sublime juxtaposition."

 --- Nuemu, USA

-Matthew Liam Nicholson is a songwriter, composer and recording artist originally from Geelong, Australia.
-He currently lives in Los Angeles, California.
+Matthew Liam Nicholson is a recording artist, songwriter, composer and band leader originally from Geelong, Australia.
+He currently lives in the mountains of Northern California.

 Nicholson's work is grounded in a universal mysticism both gritty and ecstatic.